elmahio/elmah.io.apps.requestbin/README.md

-# elmah.io.apps.requestbin
-Integrates RequestBin with elmah.io
+# RequestBin integration for elmah.ioIntegrates RequestBin with elmah.io.
+To install the integration, go to the Apps tab on your log settings and add this app.